wyysteelhead/IntuiTF/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## 📚 BibTeX

-If you use GeneticDVR in your research, please cite our work:
+If you use TFEvolve in your research, please cite our work:

 ```bibtex
 @misc{wang2025whatyouthink,